Table of Contents

 E.g. the method of Venesection produced a loss of vital Fluids or some other produced organic damage and such harmful practices should not be conducted by a physician.

 Easily Comprehensible Principle

-The last but not the least criteria is that the therapeutic factors must not be based on the empirical guess or the complex theory but it should be based on the scientific principle which have been deducted from correct observation, accurate generalization in experimental verification. a therapeutic law must be discovered and treatment must be based on its application the advantage of losing such a cure is that accurately remedy can be found for each and every disease individually,
+The last but not the least criteria are that the therapeutic factors must not be based on the empirical guess or the complex theory but it should be based on the scientific principle which has been deducted from correct observation, accurate generalization in experimental verification. a therapeutic law must be discovered and treatment must be based on its application the advantage of losing such a cure is that accurately remedy can be found for every disease individually,

 Hope you understand the Ideal cure if you have any doubt you can always ask us in the comment below.
 Follow us on Instagram for more updates.